Meet the forest's inhabitants

 Let's slow down again, shall we?
 So that we can feel the ground beneath our feet.
 We could even go barefoot to feel it better, feel its energy.

-Not only we have a lot of old trees, we've got also very old soils, soils that have been untouched since the last Ice Ages.
+Not only we have a lot of old trees, we've got also very old soils, soils that have been untouched since the last ice ages.
 So never man has transformed these soils into something else than a forest floor.

 I'm often in the forest because I run, I run with friends.
 I think what I love most about running in the forest is, first of all, the fresh air and just being surrounded by nature, being away from noise, also just the surface you run on.
 I mean, there's some hard ground, but it's just very different from running on the street.